History of Kerala: The Kingdom of Mysore and British influences

+In 1788, Tipu issued a proclamation to the Nairs of Malabar, wherein he outlined his new scheme of social reform among Nair quoting their polygamy and polyandry:.

+His proclamation was met with widespread resentment and consequently, Zamorin of calicut killed himself inside his palace by burning it while his family took protection at Travancore, the Nair of Malabar fled to Travancore.
+Due to fear 30,000 Brahmins fled to Travancore.
+The Kottayam and Kadattanand Rajas sought protection from the English East India Company.

 The smaller princely states in northern and north-central parts of Kerala (Malabar region) including Kolathunadu, Kottayam, Kadathanadu, Kozhikode, Tanur, Valluvanad, and Palakkad were unified under the rulers of Mysore and were made a part of the larger Kingdom of Mysore in the latter half of the 18th century CE.
 Hyder Ali and his successor, Tipu Sultan, came into conflict with the British, leading to the four Anglo-Mysore wars fought across southern India.
 Tipu Sultan ceded Malabar District to the British in 1792 as a result of the Third Anglo-Mysore War and the subsequent Treaty of Seringapatam, and South Kanara, which included present-day Kasargod District, in 1799.
 The British concluded treaties of subsidiary alliance with the rulers of Cochin (1791) and Travancore (1795), and these became princely states of British India, maintaining local autonomy in return for a fixed annual tribute to the British.
 Malabar and South Kanara districts were part of British India's Madras Presidency.